daocha/gists/README.md

 What it offers?

   1) Authenticate with GitHub account
   2) Create Gists(posts)
   3) Add comments to some Gists

 Disclaimer:
   To save time and avoid additional setup for DB.
-The access token of a authenticated user will be passed to the client side directly.
-This is insecure.
+The access token of a authenticated user will be encrypted and passed to the client side directly.
   Ideally on production, this access token should be saved in user db, e.g. Mongo, Mysql, etc.